 2. To Live Where You Want

 Most lenders view a score of 670 as indicative of a lower-risk borrower.
 Aim for a minimum score of 670, but strive for a goal of 740 or better.
 Scores above this amount can often earn borrowers more than a loan approval.
 Higher scores can yield lower rates, better terms, and lower costs.
-Working to increase your score will expand your options and save you money year over year.
+Working to increase your score will expand your options and save you money year after year.

 3. To Ensure Your Job Offer Stands

 While you may think this part will be a breeze, don’t start celebrating yet.
 You’ve gone through the interview process and showcased your skills, and now you’ve received the job offer you longed for.
 You’ve just got to make it past the background check.
-Many employers check your credit too, and if it’s too low, you may be back to interviewing.
+Many employers check your credit, too, and if it’s too low, you may be back to interviewing.

 4. To Avoid Losing Money to Deposits